ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ##### Deploy

-Deploy the Application Gateway using the Azure CLI command you've used before.
+Deploy the application gateway using the Azure CLI command you've used before.
 The deployment will take about 5-7 minutes to complete.

 ### Test API

-The Application Gateway can be reached on `https://apim-sample.dev`.
-However, because we've used a self-signed certificate and `apim-sample.dev` is not a registered domain, you'll have to update your hosts file to be able to reach the Application Gateway.
+The application gateway can be reached on `https://apim-sample.dev`.
+However, because we've used a self-signed certificate and `apim-sample.dev` is not a registered domain, you'll have to update your hosts file to be able to reach the application gateway.

 Locate the public IP address resource in the Azure Portal, open it and copy the IP address.
 Open your hosts file (`C:\Windows\System32\drivers\etc\hosts` on Windows, `/private/etc/hosts` on Mac or `/etc/hosts` on Linux) and add the following line, replacing `<your-public-ip-address>` with the IP address you copied.